-Instead of offering 10 or 12 day tours, focus on week long– or even one- to three-day– trips.
+Instead of offering 10 or 12 day tours, focus on week long– and even sprinkle in some one- to three-day trips.
 Remember the most important part of group travel: the camaraderie.
 You don’t want to lose this.
-Also look for closer destinations.
-Travel is a major part of the cost, and two hours on a bus is cheaper than two hours on a plane.
+Also look for closer destinations that may not be on everyone’s radar but still offer a variety of group-friendly activities.
+Transportation is a major part of the cost and two hours on a bus is still cheaper than two hours on a plane.

 2. Consider Basic and Premier Packages

-In order to cut costs, strip out some of the unnecessary features like booking hotel suites or fine dining in the basic package to give it a more appealing price.
+In order to cut costs, strip out some of the unnecessary features.
+Maybe you don’t need four star hotels or fine dining.
+Instead, consider coming up with a basic package to give it a more appealing price.
 If you don’t want to lose these features, offer a premier package at a higher rate as an option.
 Also, some of the daily excursions can be included in the basic package, while others can be optional so those who don’t wish to spend the extra money don’t have to.

 3. Stay in One Place

-A lot of trips span a wide portion of the region traveled to.
-But staying in one location can help cut those extra travel costs.
-Choosing a location with a lot to do in a concentrated area gives travelers the freedom to explore the area themselves during down time (without having to worry about missing the bus in the morning).
+A lot of trips span a wide portion of the region traveled to, but staying in one location can help cut those extra travel costs.
+Choosing a metropolitan area with a lot to do in a concentrated area gives travelers the freedom to explore the area themselves during down time (without having to worry about missing the bus in the morning).
 Also, you can negotiate for better hotel rates since you will be staying in one place for the duration of the trip.

 4. Get Creative When Traveling Abroad

-European countries are becoming more and more expensive to visit, especially those that use the Euro.
-Consider traveling to other countries where the exchange rate won’t blow you away.
+European countries are becoming more and more expensive to visit, especially considering inflated airline prices.
+While the dollar is strong, consider traveling to other countries where the exchange rate favors U.S. citizens.
 Latin America and Asia are great alternatives.
-They also will move people outside their comfort zone to try new things.
+Doing this will also will move people outside their comfort zone to try new things.

 True, you lose some of the control you have over your trip, along with the exclusivity of your group.
-But if your group starts to shrink, you can still take them on the trip.
-This way you won’t have to cancel the entire trip.
+But tour wholesalers command better rates than you can often get on your own and if your group starts to shrink, you can still take them on the trip.
 Also you may pick up a few new ideas along the way to use for future trips.

 Hotels and resorts are not the end-all be-all of accommodations.
-University dormitories, short-term apartments and rustic cabins make for cheaper alternatives.
-Cabins allow your group to have their own fun when the day is done, and who wouldn’t want to relive their college days in a dorm?
+University dormitories, short-term rentals and rustic cabins make for a different experience and cheaper alternatives.
+Cabins or condos allow your group to have their own fun when the day is done, and who wouldn’t want to relive their college days in a dorm?